Alfa Romeo 33: First series (1983–1986)

 A four-wheel-drive variant, the 33 1.5 4x4, was introduced in at the 1983 Frankfurt Motor Show and put on sale in December.
-It was assembled by Pininfarina in Grugliasco, Turin.
-Normally front-wheel drive, the four-wheel drive system could be engaged manually by the driver at any speed, via a handle in front of the gear lever.
+The bodywork was built by Pininfarina in Grugliasco, Turin and shipped to Alfa Romeo who installed the mechanical components.
+Normally front-wheel drive, the "quick shift" four-wheel drive system could be engaged manually by the driver at any speed, via a handle in front of the gear lever.
+The system was developed by all-wheel drive specialists Ototrasm.
 Like the Quadrifoglio Oro the 4x4 was characterised by two-tone paint, either metallic red or silver separated from a black lower body by a double white pinstripe; the grille matched the body colour.
 Equipment level was also the same as on the richer Quadrifoglio Oro; ride height was raised in comparison to standard 33s.

 The 33 1.5 Giardinetta (Estate in the UK), a 5-door estate designed and—like the 4x4 hatchback—assembled by Pininfarina, made its début at the March 1984 Geneva Motor Show.
 The Giardinetta went on sale in 4x4 guise in June and was joined later in the year by a front-wheel drive model, shown at the Turin Motor Show in November.

 Another Quadrifoglio top of the range model, this time the sporting 1.5 Quadrifoglio Verde (Green Cloverleaf in the UK), was put on sale in June 1984.
 It was powered by a 105 PS version of the 1,490 cc boxer, equipped with double twin-choke carburettors like on the Sprint 1.5 QV coupé; Alfa Romeo claimed a top speed of over 185 km/h.